Landscapes in Transition: Sustainability in Japan’s Rural North

 Students enrolling in Landscapes Japan courses will explore issues related to rural sustainability in core and elective courses in the natural sciences, arts and humanities, and social sciences.
 While emphasis will be placed on questions around sustainability in Japan’s rural north, opportunities for comparative studies, including with rural sustainability in the Midwest, will be possible.

-In late spring/early summer 2018 and 2020, ten Beloit College students will join students from Akita International University (AIU), the partner for the project, for field studies in Akita prefecture.
+In late spring/early summer 2020, ten Beloit College students will join students from Akita International University (AIU), the partner for the project, for field studies in Akita prefecture.
 AIU students undertaking an exchange year at Beloit will be invited to enroll in the program.

-It is hoped that Landscapes Japan students will also spend a semester at Akita International University as exchange students, either before or after the field studies.
+It is hoped that eligible Landscapes Japan students will also spend a semester at Akita International University as exchange students, either before or after the field studies.

-Landscapes Japan Courses
+Landscapes in Japan Core Courses

 - JAPN/ENVS 280, Landscapes in Transition: Japan Orientation, spring 2020. .5 unit.
 Instructors: S. Furukawa and J. Rougvie.
 Required for field studies (see above).